cyberark/White-Phoenix/README.md

     'pptx', 'pptm', 'ptox', 'potm', 'ppsx', 'ppsm', 'odp' 'zip'

-Please note: This tool is not 100% effective and has a greater chance of success for larger files
+Please note: This tool is provided as is, and subject to the Apache License Version 2.0.
+It is not 100% effective and has a greater chance of success when running on larger files.

+Copyright (c) 2023 CyberArk Software Ltd. All rights reserved.